(Above: Sreejith on a river cruise restaurant, Raleigh style.)

 If you haven't done it already, please do tell your mates about the Global Giving link that will help build homes for people living in remote Indian villages.
 Find the link on the right-hand column of this blog, and the instructions at the bottom of the Good Friday blog post.

-You can even give your friends the link to the inauguration blog which has lots of info about the houses.
+You can even give your friends the link to the

 There will not be a new blog post for a few days now as most of the fieldbase staff will be out at inauguration ceremonies or preparing for washup.